Sanjeet2835/NanoLILY/readme.md

 ## 🚧 Current Limitations (NanoLILY v1)

 NanoLILY v1 successfully proves that a microscopic (129K parameter) hybrid network can achieve professional-grade low-light enhancement.
-However, real-world stress testing has revealed a few distinct architectural boundaries that will be addressed in v2:
+However, real-world stress testing has revealed a few distinct architectural boundaries:

 ### 1. The HDR Saturation Problem (Blown-out Highlights)
 * **The Issue:** When an image has a pitch-black background but intense, localized light sources (like a streetlamp or neon sign), the model tends to "blow them out," resulting in pure white clipping.